Microsoft president sees 'new era' of stagnating labor pool

 U.S. Department of Labor data from June showed employers broadly had continued to raise wages and hire more workers than expected.
 Labor force participation, however, shrank for the second time in three months, to 62.2%, showing no persistent improvement since the start of 2022.

-Population growth has become a hot topic in the tech industry, with Tesla Inc TSLA.O CEO Elon Musk saying birth rates are too low to sustain the United States.
+Population growth has become a hot topic in the tech industry.
+Tesla Inc TSLA.O CEO Elon Musk, who reportedly has nine children including newborn twins, has particularly drawn attention to the low U.S. birth rate.
+"Doing my best to help the underpopulation crisis," he wrote on Twitter.

-Musk recently fathered twins, making him the parent of nine children, Insider reported this month.

 Smith said he concurred with Musk "maybe in the problem.
 I'm not recommending the same solution."